hay/facetool/README.md

 * Classifying faces based on age and gender

 ## Installation
+In theory, this tool should work on any system that can run the required libraries (`dlib`, `opencv` and a couple of other ones), but in practice i've only tested it on MacOS.

 ### macOS
 I highly recommend using [`brew`](https://brew.sh/) to install all dependencies.
-You'll also need a working version of Python 3.6 and [`pipenv`](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv) (the latter is installable with `brew`).
+You'll also need a working version of Python 3.6 or higher.

+You can either use [`pipenv`](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv) (installable with `brew`) or install the required libraries globally using `pip`.

 Given that you have Python 3.6 on your system this should be enough:

-1. Clone this repository:
+Clone this repository:
 ```bash
     git clone https://github.com/hay/facetool.git
 ```
-2. Install dependencies using `brew`:
+Install dependencies using `brew`:
 ```bash
     brew install cmake ffmpeg pipenv
 ```

+*When using `pipenv` (recommended)*

-3. Run `pipenv install` in the root folder of tthe checked out folder.
+Run `pipenv install` in the root folder of tthe checked out folder.
 This might take a while!
-4. Run `pipenv shell`
+Then run `pipenv shell`.

+*When using globally installed libraries*

+`pip3 install dlib numpy opencv-python ffmpeg-python scikit-image tqdm imutils tensorflow pandas face-recognition`

-5. Try running the script by typing `./facetool.py`
+After installing the libraries (either with or without `pipenv`) try running the script by typing `./facetool.py`.

 If that all works you can try some of the commands below.